osxmidi/LinVst/Wine-Bottles/README.md

 (To check) ls ~/.var/app/com.usebottles.bottles/data/bottles/bottles/vstbottle

-run executable (in bottle) to install a vst2 plugin ie the vst2 dll was installed into "Program Files"/"Common Files"/VST2 (can be installed to other locations in "Program Files" depending on the plugin ie could be installed into the Steinberg foder instead of VST2 or whatever)
+run executable to install a vst2 plugin

+ie the vst2 dll was installed into "Program Files"/"Common Files"/VST2 (can be installed to other locations in "Program Files" depending on the plugin ie could be installed into the Steinberg foder instead of VST2 or whatever)

 (To check) ~/.var/app/com.usebottles.bottles/data/bottles/bottles/vstbottle/drive_c/"Program Files"/"Common Files"/VST2

-use linvstconvert and choose ~/var/app/com.usebottles.bottles/data/bottles/bottles/vstbottle/drive_c/"Program Files"/"Common Files"/VST2
+use linvstconvert and choose the destination to be where the vst was installed

+~/var/app/com.usebottles.bottles/data/bottles/bottles/vstbottle/drive_c/"Program Files"/"Common Files"/VST2

 add the Daw VST search path to include ~/var/app/com.usebottles.bottles/data/bottles/bottles/vstbottle/drive_c/"Program Files"/"Common Files"/VST2